-Note: the deadline to apply is December 15
+Note: the deadline to apply is December 15 for incoming freshmen.

 Grants are awards that are need-based and, like scholarships, do not need to be repaid.
 There are several grant options available to Speed School students.

 Speed School students may receive work grants in exchange for 5-10 hours/week working in an office or lab.
 New and current students must submit a work grant application prior to the start of the upcoming semester.